|Business Rating:||4.7 / 5|

 The Ink Business Cash card is designed for users with good to excellent credit (670 – 850), so you’ll want to ensure you meet those qualifications before you apply.
 Additionally, since the card is a small business credit card, you’ll be required to provide information such as annual revenue, number of employees and tax identification number (or SSN if you are a sole proprietorship) in addition to personal information.

-Since the Ink Business Cash card is issued by Chase, you’ll also have to fall under the 5/24 rule to qualify.
-That means if you’ve opened five or more credit cards with any issuer in the past 24 months, it is likely you won’t be approved for this card.
+Since the Ink Business Cash card is issued by Chase, you’ll also be subject the 5/24 rule to qualify.
+That means if you’ve opened five or more credit cards with any issuer in the past 24 months, you likely won’t be approved for this card.

 How does the Ink Business Cash card compare to other business cards?